 The statements, analyses, opinions and conclusions in these online materials are those of the author and not CPD for Me™ which act only in the capacity as convener and publisher of education courses.

-No part of any CPD-LIVE Webinar, ECL Meet Up, CPD for Me™ on-demand CPD can be regarded as legal advice.
 Although all care has been taken in preparing each CPD session, and/or associated papers, viewers must not alter their position or refrain from doing so in reliance on any paper.
 Neither the author nor CPD for Me™ accept or undertake any duty of care relating to any part of any presentation or relevant handouts.
 Copyright in this material is retained by the authors.

 CPD for Me™ ECL Micro Learning Series is a premium+ program and not part of CPD for Me™ subscriber library designed for sole practitioners, practice managers and lawyers from small to large tier firm, accountants and advisors tailored continuing professional development.